SeatGuru closes after 24 years: Here’s how to find the best seats on planes now

 Before you check the map, know your aircraft

 Always check the specific aircraft operating your flight before you head over to these sites, as they are organised by aircraft type.
-Most booking engines will list the aircraft type in flight search result details.
+Most booking engines will list the aircraft type in the flight search result details.
 Keep in mind that seat maps vary; even on the same aircraft type, there can be multiple variants.
 Both sites provide seat maps of the variants.

 SeatGuru’s demise isn’t the end of seat visibility for passengers

+The shutdown of SeatGuru marked the end of a widely used travel tool that, for over two decades, shaped how flyers thought about seat selection.
 The good news for air travellers is that there are still resources available for seat map intelligence that offer greater accuracy, more up-to-date layouts, and richer insights.

 Flyers who want to know what they’re getting before paying fees for seat selection can find plenty of information on all cabin classes, whether they check AeroLOPA.com, SeatMaps.com, or both.